Skip to content

 • Stimulate waterbug communities to breed for waterbird feeding

-• Dilute soil and surface water salts and initiate decomposition of organic matter
+• Dilute soil and surface water salts and initiate the decomposition of organic matter

 Summer/autumn drawdown (December to May) (targeting 0.3 m AHD)

-• Lower the water level by natural evaporation and assisted drawdown (if required and as informed by waterbird monitoring) to dry out wetland fringing vegetation to reduce potential waterlogging of saltmarsh communities to support germination
+• Dry out wetland fringing vegetation to reduce potential waterlogging of saltmarsh communities to support germination

-• Support drying phase for vegetation communities that require drying to grow and recruit
+• Support a drying phase for vegetation communities that require drying to grow and recruit

-• Reduce water levels to restrict carp movement and access to habitat
+• Restrict carp movement and access to habitat

 • Allow vegetation to decay and soils to oxidise and release nutrients to improve lake productivity and maintain biogeochemical processes